-Huxley-Parlour Gallery is pleased to announce an exhibition of works on paper by renowned artist Salvador Dalí.
-Presenting fifteen works, including preparatory studies and Surrealist sketches, the exhibition highlights the artist’s exemplary draughtsmanship.
+Huxley-Parlour Gallery presents an exhibition of works on paper by renowned artist Salvador Dalí.
+Showcasing fifteen works, including preparatory studies and Surrealist sketches, the exhibition highlights the artist’s exemplary draughtsmanship.

-The fifteen drawings on display, made between 1930 and 1981, span the majority of Dalí’s artistic career.
-The exhibition reveals the central role that drawing played in the artist’s oeuvre.
+The fifteen drawings displayed, made between 1930 and 1981, span the majority of Dalí’s artistic career.
+The exhibition revealed the central role that drawing played in the artist’s oeuvre.
 The works themselves give a fascinating insight into the imaginative world of the great Surrealist’s mind, and reveal his interest in eroticism, optics and architecture.